seth586/guides/FreeNAS/nextcloud/5_nextcloud.md

 # service apache24 restart
 ```

-### Optional: shell alias for occ
+### Optional: shell alias for `occ`
-typing in `su -m www -c 'php /usr/local/www/nextcloud/occ command'` sucks, lets make a shell alias so we can run occ globally:
+`occ` is a powerful tool you should get familiar with to administer your nextcloud server.
+Typing in `su -m www -c 'php /usr/local/www/nextcloud/occ command'` sucks, lets make a shell alias so we can run occ globally:
 ```
 nano /root/.cshrc
 ```